 YES N/A

-Enhanced Commissioning: The Owner has participated in the Commissioning Authority design development review process if enhanced commissioning is used.
+Enhanced Commissioning: The Department has participated in the Commissioning Authority design development review process if enhanced commissioning is used.

-LEED Credits: The Owner has assisted the Architect-Engineer and the Project Manager in reviewing the LEED credits appropriate to the Project.
+LEED Credits: The Department has assisted the Architect-Engineer and the Project Manager in reviewing the LEED credits appropriate to the Project.

-End of Phase A Checklist for the Owner
+End of Phase A Checklist for the Department